 – Arrive to the international area of King’s Cross at least 45 minutes before your train is supposed to leave.

 – Print your tickets at a kiosk set up in the station.

 – Do not buy coffee before you go through security.
 I made this mistake and nearly spilled it everywhere.

 – Have champagne at Searcy’s or somewhere in the station before you go through Eurostar security if you’re travelling in economy.
 They don’t have it on the other side.
 (Build extra time in for this based on your consumption levels!)

 – Go through security.
-Be prepared to head through some of the safest and best turnstile gates in the world!
 The whole process is very thorough but crowd control is crucial when travelling on trains.
 You don’t need to separate liquids, take off your shoes, or do anything with electronic devices.
 Just have your ticket and passport ready.
 As an American living in London, I asked for a stamp.
 It’s all about the stamp. 😉

 – Visit the small food and beverage restaurant within the ‘terminal.’
 You can purchase beer there too, even at 9am.

 – Charge your phone at the separate bar for mobile devices.

 – Board your train about 20 minutes prior to when it’s supposed to leave.

 Eurostar from London to Brussels- on the Train: